Speech Therapy Cues

 Speech-language pathologist use touch or devices (i.e, tongue depressor, spoon) to teach correct placement of articulators.

-These cues are helpful in teaching initial production; however, once a child can say a sound at the needed level (isolation, phrase, word, sentence), I fade this cue!
+These cues are helpful in teaching initial production; however, once a child can say a sound at the needed level (isolation, phrase, word, sentence), I fade this cue as quickly as possible while maintain success.

 Child produces target sound/word/sentence at the same time (copies) as the parent or speech-language pathologist.
-Production may be exaggerated to allow for the child to learn correct production.
+Production may be exaggerated to allow for processing time and so the child can clearly see what the all the articulators are doing to say each sounds/word.

 I give imitation its own place.
 It is a glorified version of copying.
 The child doesn't have to figure out on his/her own how to say the sound which is necessary at first but impedes the child from moving this new motor habit to procedural memory.